vspaz/gollum/README.md

 # gollum
-home made implementation of a container framework in Go
+home-made implementation of a container framework in Go